coleygroup/pyscreener/README.md

 - a file containing the ligands you would like to dock, in SDF, SMI, or CSV format
 - the coordinates of your docking box (center + size) or a PDB format file containing the coordinates of a previously bound ligand
 - a metadata template containing screen-specific options in a JSON-format string.
 See the [metadata](#metadata-templates) section below for more details.
 - the number of CPUs you would like to parallellize each docking simulation over.
-This is 1 by default, but Vina-type software can leverage multiple CPUs for faster docking
+This is 1 by default, but Vina-type software can leverage multiple CPUs for faster docking.
+A generally good value for this is between `2` and `8` depending on your compute setup.
+If you're docking molecule-by-molecule, e.g., reinforcement learning, then you will likely want this to be as many CPUs as are on your machine.
 <!-- , or a numbered list of residues from which to construct the docking box (e.g., [42, 64, 117, 169, 191]) -->

 There are a variety of other options you can specify as well (including how to score a ligand given that multiple scored conformations are output, how many times to repeatedly dock a given ligand, etc.) To see all of these options and what they do, use the following command: `python run.py --help`